AlanRynne/MPDA_18-AlanGit/input/paper.md

 For each geodesic, the associated surface is constructed according to [@Fig:binormalMethod].
 Points $L(t)$ and $R(t)$ represent the border of the panel, whose distance from $P(t)$ is half the panel width.

 ![Binormal Method for panels & T.N.B. frame.
 On the left, the computed panels with the corresponding panel gaps highlighted in red.
 On the right, panels colored by distance to reference mesh.](resources/images/vector/PTPanels&DistanceToMesh.svg){#fig:binormalMethod fig.pos="t"}

-## Shape Optimization  {#sec:optimization}

-### Geodesic Vector-fields {#sec:geodesic-vector-fields}

-The level-set method described in [@Sec:level-sets] is not suitable for arbitrary surfaces, and therefore it must be adapted to achieve the desired result.
-In this section, we introduce the concept of *Geodesic Vector-fields* [@Pottmann2010-ku] to divide the surface into patches that could be easily covered by equal width panels using the level-set method.

-> Images to come soon...

-### Dynamic shape optimization (Kennan Crane...)

-Another option is to modify the original surface to make it *developable*.
-This algorithm was first presented by [@Stein2018DSF] and it allows to convert any given triangle mesh into a developable approximation by minimizing a specified energy applied to each edge of the mesh and subsequently subdividing in order to achieve a smooth developable approximation to the reference surface.

-> Images to come soon...

 # Quality Assessment {#sec:quality-assessment}